UniMath/agda-unimath/src/orthogonal-factorization-systems/lifting-structures-on-squares.lagda.md

 [homotopy of morphisms of arrows](foundation.homotopies-morphisms-arrows.md) `pullback-hom f g j ~ α`.

-**Note.** In the literature, a lifting structure on a square is more commonly referred to as a _solution to the lifting problem_ `α`.
+**Terminology.** In the literature, a lifting structure on a square is commonly referred to as a _solution to the lifting problem_ `α`.

 ## Definitions